 The target is those that have allegedly agreed to operate a cartel.
 Whilst companies are not prosecuted, they can be made subject to civil enforcement action.
 If you or your company find yourself facing investigation for allegedly running a cartel, seeking appropriate, skilled legal advice is very important.

 Why do you need an experienced financial crime & regulatory team?

 It will be hugely concerning for you if you are being investigated or, even worse, prosecuted for involvement with cartel activity.
 We will need to assess your options swiftly so that we can offer the best possible advice and help you to take the right next steps.

-Depending on your circumstances, you have a number of potential options available to you and it is vital to have a knowledgeable and experienced lawyer to walk you through the different possibilities.
-If you are facing a potential or an actual investigation by the CMA then please contact us urgently for assistance.
-Our business crime experts are able to provide immediate assistance.
+Depending on your circumstances, you have a number of potential options available to you and it is vital that you have a knowledgeable and experienced lawyer to walk you through the different possibilities.
+If you are facing a potential or an actual investigation by the CMA, then again, you will need urgent assistance.
+Our financial crime experts are able to provide immediate support and assistance.

 R v Stringer